 This year, an international conference on Art and Finance that aims to shape the arts and investment approach will be introduced into the educational offerings of the art fair.
 By enlisting the expertise from the private sector, bankers, government entities, and arts & cultural institutions, the conference will demonstrate the need for art investment in Mauritius and serves to create a platform of informational exchanges between industry stakeholders.

 Another highlight of this upcoming edition of the MIAF is the Sustainable Development Goals (SDGS) through Arts, initiative in collaboration with British Council Mauritius, which encourages local artists to raise awareness creatively on the Sustainable Development Goals within their local context.

 Visitors will have the opportunity to view and purchase an impressive range of art forms, including paintings, sculptures, photography, installations, visual and sound media, and assemblage.
 The MIAF 2nd Edition will curate a selection of emerging and establish artists exhibiting alongside island pavilions, and they will respond to the theme, Bridge the Gap; Build the Future.

-The creative sector is increasingly becoming a valuable segment contributing to the local, regional and global economies by generating income, jobs and exports.
-As per the government’s vision the creative sector is a potentially new economic driver to stimulate growth, job creation and investment.
-In Mauritius, the creative economy is evaluated at 3.5% of GDP, representing approximately 14 billion rupees.
+The creative sector is increasingly becoming a valuable segment contributing to the local, regional, and global economies.
+As per the government’s vision, the creative sector is a potentially new economic driver to stimulate growth, job creation, and investment in Mauritius with its evaluation at 3.5% of GDP, which approximates to 14 billion rupees (US$314 million).